Emeritus - Principal Sr. Petroleum Geologist

 - Unconventional oil and gas, including shale gas.
 I did my graduate work on shale gas in the Appalachian Basin long before this was fashionable.
 At the Bureau, we have several reports and papers directly relevant to shale gas and unconventional shale oil in New Mexico.
 This (Mancos Shale slide set) is a slideset on the Mancos Shale developed for the San Juan Basin Energy Conference, which was held in Farmington NM, in March 2013.
 A report on the Mancos Shale is in preparation.This is a slideset I developed for a presentation to the Legislature in January 2012 on oil and gas production in New Mexico including some shale gas and unconventional oil possibiliies (Shale gas and unconventional oil).
 The include my in-depth work on the Upper Mississippian Barnett Shale in southeastern New Mexico (Open file report 502) with aspects summarized in a paper in New Mexico Geology.Also in southeastern New Mexico, my work on the Upper Devonian Woodford Shale and Wristen petroleum system, available as a paper in New Mexico Geology and as Open file report 485 on the Wristen petroleum system is directly pertinent to shale gas.
 Bill Raatz published very relevant material on source rock attributes and stratigraphy of the Upper Devonian Percha Shale in southwestern and south-central New Mexico in Open file report 484.
 I examined shale-gas potential in the Raton and Las Vegas Basins in Open file report 510; there is significant and identifiable shale gas potential the Pierre and Niobrara Shale (Upper Cretaceous) of the Raton Basin and in Pennsylvanian shales of the Las Vegas Basin.
 In addition, we have substantive reports with much data and discussion directly relevant to shale gas in the Tucumcari Basin of east-central New Mexico (and also here), the Pedregosa Basin of southwestern New Mexico, and the Chupadera Mesa region of central New Mexico, as well as the Estancia Basin of central New Mexico.
 There are numeropus other shale units throughout New Mexico, especially in the San Juan and Permian Basins that we have not yet studied in perpspective of shale-gas resources.
 In addition, the lower Mississippian limestone of southeastern New Mexico is an unconventional low-permeability carbonate reservoir which has produced natural gas but which is poorly developed and poorly understood, summarized in a paper in New Mexico Geology and also with aspects in earlier Open file report 497.

 - Helium-rich gases in New Mexico, their origin, distribution, and exploration potential..
 Please see our Open-file report 483 for detailed information on the distribution of helium-rich gases in New Mexico as well as a summary of exploration models and exploration possibilities.
 The November 2005 issue of New Mexico Geology has a summary of this subject.
 Helium has many indispensable uses including as a coolant in MRI imaging machines and as an inert atmosphere used in the production of computer chips.
 Its use as a lifting gas in balloons and blimps is minor.
 Presently, production of helium has fallen below demand and the shortfall has been made up by withdrawing helium from storage.
 New sources need to be identified and brought into production if all future needs are to be met.
 In the spring of 2021 I was interviewed on the topic of helium exploration by Maureen Stonehouse, a petroleum geologist from Calgary, Alberta.
 The podcast of the interview may be accessed at Stone's Notes podcast on helium.
+As an individual geologist and as Emeritus I assisted the Rocky Mountain Association of Geologists organize the first-ever North Amrican Helium Conference which was held in Denver during March 2023.

 - Natural occurrences of carbon dioxide in the subsurface.
 Carbon dioxide is produced from these accumulations primarily for enhanced oil recovery in the Permian Basin but also is used as the gas in soda pop, is made into dry ice for specialized refrigeration purposes, is used in fire extinguishers, and in a myriad of other applications.
 One of the largest known CO2 accumulations in the world is at Bravo Dome in northeast New Mexico and a new accumulation has recently been discovered in extreme western Catron County, New Mexico and adjacent areas of Arizona.
 Another new accumulation has been recently discovered at La Veda pass in southeast Colorado.
 See Open-file report 514 for more information.